RodrigoPAml/SoftwareRasterizer/README.md

 A program that emulates the 3d processing rendering from scratch in the CPU with C++ maded for fun

-It uses assimp to import some 3d objects files
+It uses assimp to import some 3d objects files with random colors

 Here's a preview